Braasileiro/diamond_mirrored_art_pattern/README.md

 # diamond_mirrored_art_pattern
-A fun program that draws a mirrored diamond around bars according to the desired size.
+A fun algorithm that draws a mirrored diamond around bars according to the desired size.